 The Recreational Trails Program (RTP) supports the development of a variety of trail types and trail-related facilities.
-The Georgia Department of Natural Resources (GADNR) is excited to help increase outdoor access on trails throughout Georgia by administering our state's RTP funds.
+The Georgia Department of Natural Resources (GADNR) hopes to increase outdoor access, specifically on Off-highway Vehicle (OHV) Trails through this motorized grant.
 RTP is a pass-through grant program from the Federal Highway Administration (FHWA) of the U.S. Department of Transportation (USDOT).